 Pick up and read any technical manual you find lying around.
 Everything has a manual these days.
 Even better, you can download any random manual online.

-Seeing how different people approach technical writing is very beneficial.
+By reading more, you’ll find yourself naturally writing better over time.
+Plus, seeing how different people approach technical writing is very beneficial.

 #2 Think about who your audience is